 Every season has its special qualities, but you can usually expect a change in temperature.
 And different temps mean you need different clothing options.

 Now that we’re heading into spring and summer, we’re pumped to pull out our lightweight tees, shorts, and swimwear and say goodbye (temporarily) to cardigans, sweaters, and scarves.

 We recommend doing a seasonal clothing swap in your closet for a couple of reasons:

 - Swapping your off-season clothes for your in-season clothes creates space and saves your closet’s “prime real estate” for the items you’ll be wearing the most over the next few months.

 - To paraphrase international tidying expert Marie Kondo, a seasonal clothing swap gives your off-season clothes a chance to “rest” – which can help them last longer!

-Tips for Swapping and Storing Your Seasonal Clothing
+How to Swap and Store Your Seasonal Clothing

-1. Assess your clothes.
-A seasonal swap is a great time to assess your clothing and do a light purge if needed.
-Any items that are damaged or no longer fit can be discarded, repurposed, or donated.
+A seasonal swap is a great time to assess your seasonal clothing and do a light purge if needed.
+Any items that are damaged or no longer fit can be discarded, sold, or donated.
 It can also be helpful to keep a list of items that need replacing the next time you go shopping.

-When swapping in seasonal accessories that you use frequently, like scarves or gloves in colder months, use open bins and store them on a low shelf or in a drawer for easy access.
+When swapping in seasonal accessories that you use frequently, like hats or light scarves in warmer months, use open bins and store them on a low shelf or in a drawer for easy access.